phil294/universal-video-hotkeys/README.md

-# Universal Video Hotkeys
+# Universal YouTube-style Video Hotkeys

 A browser extension that brings YouTube-style keyboard shortcuts to all video players across the web.

 ## Features

+- **Smart video detection**: Automatically targets the most relevant video in viewport
 - **Universal shortcuts**: Works on any website with HTML5 videos
-- **Smart video detection**: Automatically targets the currently playing video or the largest video in viewport
 - **YouTube-compatible hotkeys**: Uses the same shortcuts you're already familiar with.
 Not configurable.
 - **Lightweight**: Pure JavaScript, no dependencies, no bundling